neha-kay/Kiko-plus/_posts/2015-06-02-how-to-make-sure-your-couchsurfing-experience-is-100-safe.md

 ---
 layout: post
-title: How to Make Sure Your Couchsurfing Experience is 100% Safe
+title: "How to Make Sure Your Couchsurfing Experience is 100% Safe"
 description: "Tips on making your Couchsurfing experience as safe as possible."
 date: 2015-06-02
 tags: [travel - couchsurfing]